 That’s something that’s worth testing.

 Then we move on to Custom Affinity, which are Affinity Audiences based on data you feed to Google.
-You create these audiences yourself and you can use URLs as keywords, even apps they use, etc, which yields mixed results.
+You create these audiences yourself and you can use URLs as keywords, even apps they use.

 The way Custom Intent works is based on the keywords that people are searching on Google.
 If people are doing a Google search on “How to generate income online”, then you can create a Custom Intent Audience that will target those people.
 On YouTube, you can see how to use a Custom Intent Audience.
 In the audience section, choose Custom Intent Audience, enter the name and then you add in your 300 to 500 keywords.
 They say at least 50, but in reality, 300-500 is what will get the best results.
 Then you can use those Custom Intent Audiences for your campaign.